 For people taking pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP), these medications may reduce the accuracy of NAT.
 Let your healthcare provider know if you’re using PrEP or PEP.

 Healthcare providers may screen for HIV as part of a routine check-up, or people can request to be tested.
-The Centers for Disease Control and Prevention (CDC) that everyone between the ages of 13 and 64 be tested at least once.
+The Centers for Disease Control and Prevention (CDC)

 Your healthcare provider can talk to you about how often they recommend you be screened for HIV.